willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 The urge to unravel species distribution processes has increased with the current global crisis, where 15 to 37% of species are expected to face extinction due to climate change [@thomas2004].
 This urgency is particularly pertinent for long-lived sessile species like trees, whose range distribution is likely to fail to follow climate change [@Zhu2012;@Sittaro2017].
 In an effort to enhance traditional correlative species distribution models [e.g. @Guisan2000], theory decomposes species distribution into smaller components to develop a more mechanistic, process-based approach [@Evans2016].
-One such approach is demographic range models, which predicts a species' distribution based on individual performance determined by growth, survival, and recruitment rates [@Pagel2012].
+One such approach is demographic range models, which predicts a species' distribution based on individual performance governed by growth, survival, and recruitment rates [@Pagel2012].
-This approach operates under the hypothesis that population growth rate ($\lambda$), determined by demographic rates, varies across the environment, with the species range limit defined by conditions where $\lambda$ is positive [@maguire1973niche;@Holt2009].
+This approach operates under the hypothesis that population growth rate ($\lambda$), determined by demographic rates, varies across the environment, with the species range limit defined by conditions where $\lambda$ is positive [@maguire1973niche;@Holt2009;@pang2024niche].

-By approaching species distribution from a demographic perspective, we can account for the complexity of forest dynamics arising from multiple features such as environment and species interaction [Schurr2012;@Svenning2014].
+By approaching species distributions from a demographic perspective, we can better capture the complexity of forest dynamics arising from environmental variation and species interactions [@Schurr2012; @Svenning2014].

-Several studies have attempted to predict species distribution based on demographic performance of forest trees.
+Several studies have attempted to predict species distributions based on demographic performance of forest trees.
-The most basic version of these models uses environment-dependent demographic rates to predict $\lambda$ [e.g. @Merow2014;@Csergo2017].
+The simplest implementations of these approaches rely on environment-dependent demographic rates to estimate $\lambda$ [e.g. @Merow2014;@Csergo2017].
-However, factors like competition undeniably influence both demographic rates [@Luo2011;@Clark2011;@Zhang2015] and population performance [@Scherrer2020;@LeSquin2021] in forest trees.
+However, competition is a fundamental determinant of demographic rates [@Luo2011; @Clark2011; @Zhang2015] and population performance [@Scherrer2020; @LeSquin2021] in forest ecosystems.
+Incorporating competition is therefore particularly important given the projected risk of community reshuffling under global change [@Alexander2016].
-This realized version of the niche [@Hutchinson1957] may explain why North American forest trees often do not occur within their climatically suitable range [@BoucherLalonde2012;@Talluto2017].
+This more complete, realized expression of the niche [@Hutchinson1957] may help explain why North American forest trees often fail to occupy their full climatically suitable ranges [@BoucherLalonde2012;@Talluto2017].

-An increasing body of evidence conflicts with theoretical expectations by observing weak correlations between the demographic performance of trees and their distribution [@McGill2012;@Thuiller2014;@Csergo2017;@bohner2020;@LeSquin2021;@Midolo2021;@Guyennon2023].
+An increasing body of evidence challenges theoretical expectations by observing weak correlations between tree demographic performance and species distributions [@McGill2012;@Thuiller2014;@Csergo2017;@bohner2020;@LeSquin2021;@Midolo2021;@Guyennon2023].
 This mismatch is often attributed to the oversight of processes beyond climate and competition.
-For instance, habitat availability coupled with dispersal limitations can restrict a species' distribution even in locations where performance is positive [@Pulliam2000].
+For instance, habitat availability coupled with dispersal limitation can constrain species distributions even in areas where local demographic performance is positive [@Pulliam2000].
-However, the precision of methods used to quantify demographic performance is rarely challenged, perhaps in part because each attempt employs a different approach.
+However, the methodological approaches used to quantify demographic performance are rarely challenged, perhaps because studies rely on diverse and non-comparable frameworks.
-Some studies assess performance based solely on one of the growth, survival, or recruitment rates [@McGill2012;@bohner2020].
+Some analyses infer performance based solely on one of the growth, survival, or recruitment rates [@McGill2012;@bohner2020].
-When demographic rates are integrated into population models, specific components, such as recruitment, are often overlooked due to data limitations [@Kunstler2021;@LeSquin2021].
+Even when demographic rates are combined within population models, key components such as recruitment, are often excluded due to data limitations [@Kunstler2021;@LeSquin2021].
-Moreover, some studies do not account for density dependence [@Csergo2017;@Ohse2023], and when they do, they rarely differentiate between conspecific and heterospecific competition [@bohner2020;@LeSquin2021].
+Furthermore, density dependence is sometimes ignored altogether [@Csergo2017; @Ohse2023], and when included, studies rarely distinguish between conspecific and heterospecific competition [@bohner2020;@LeSquin2021].
-Finally, despite the need to embrace model and data uncertainty [@MilnerGulland2017a], most of these studies assessed performance under average covariate conditions and pointwise estimations, neglecting the associated uncertainty of the estimates.
+Finally, despite increasing recognition of the importance of propagating model and data uncertainty [@MilnerGulland2017a;@malchow2024calibration], most of these studies evaluate performance under average environmental conditions and rely on pointwise estimates, thereby overlooking the uncertainty associated with demographic responses.

-Rather than asking whether demographic performance correlates with distribution, a more fruitful question may be how climate and competition influence demographic performance.
+Rather than asking whether demographic performance correlates with species distributions, a more fruitful question may be how climate and competition jointly shape demographic performance.
-Indeed, we still miss a comprehensive partitioning of the sensitivity of forest dynamics to local and biogeographical drivers of performance [@Ohse2023].
+Despite substantial progress, we still lack a comprehensive partitioning of the sensitivity of forest dynamics to local and biogeographical drivers [@Ohse2023].
-For instance, @Clark2011 found that annual growth rate is more sensitive to competition, while fecundity is more sensitive to climate.
+For instance, @Clark2011 found that annual growth was more sensitive to competition, whereas fecundity responded more strongly to climate.
-In contrast, @CopenhaverParry2016 found that growth was more sensitive to climate than competition.
+In contrast, @CopenhaverParry2016 reported growth to be more sensitive to climate than to competition.
-These studies provide crucial insights into how forest trees will respond to climate change and forest management, supporting conservation planning.
+Although these studies provide important insights into how forest trees may respond to climate change and management, they focus on individual demographic components rather than their integrated effects on population growth.
-However, they only assess the importance of climate and competition on single demographic components, lacking a complete picture of population dynamics.
-This is especially critical if species are susceptible to variation in sensitivity to climate and competition across life history stages [@Russell2012;@Ettinger2013].
+This limitation is particularly important if sensitivity to climate and competition varies across life-history stages [@Russell2012;@Ettinger2013].
-Furthermore, the sensitivity of $\lambda$ to climate and competition may depend on the species range position, such as climate being relatively more important in abiotic stressful conditions and competition being more critical when climate is benign [@Louthan2015].
+Moreover, the sensitivity of $\lambda$ to climate and competition may depend on a species' position within its range, such as climate may exert stronger control under abiotic stress, whereas competition may dominate under more benign conditions [@Louthan2015].
-Nevertheless, such information is still lacking for trees [@Ohse2023].
+Nevertheless, such range-dependent partitioning of sensitivity remains largely unexplored for forest trees [@Ohse2023].

-Here, we evaluate how climate and competition affect the demography and population growth rate of the 31 most abundant forest tree species across Eastern North America.
+Here, we evaluate how climate and competition jointly shape the demography and population growth rate of the 31 most abundant forest tree species across eastern North America (Figure @fig:concept_fig).
-We leverage the complete (26 - 53°) latitudinal coverage of forest inventories across the US and Canada to capture the entire range of these species.
+Leveraging the full latitudinal extent of forest inventories (26 - 53°) across the United States and Canada, we capture the entire geographic ranges of these species.
-Specifically, we model each of the growth, survival, and recruitment vital rates as a function of mean annual temperature and precipitation, as well as conspecific and heterospecific basal area density, serving as a proxy for competition for light.
+We model growth, survival, and recruitment as functions of temperature, precipitation, and conspecific and heterospecific basal area (as proxies for competition), and integrate these climate- and competition-dependent vital rates into size-structured Integral Projection Models (IPMs) to estimate population growth rate ($\lambda$).
-We fit these demographic models with a flexible, non-linear hierarchical Bayesian model.
-The non-linear approach captures both the complexity of trees' demographic rates and the multiple-effect forms of climate and competition.
-Furthermore, the hierarchical Bayesian approach allows one to account for model uncertainty at different organizational scales.
-These demographic rate models are then incorporated into a size-structured Integral Projection Model (IPM) to quantify the $\lambda$ of each species under climate and competition effects.

-Our primary goal is to use the fitted IPM to compute the sensitivity of each species' $\lambda$ to climate and competition across their range.
+Our primary goal is to quantify how sensitive $\lambda$ is to climate and competition across species' ranges.
-Employing perturbation analysis, we quantify the relative contribution of each covariate to changes in $\lambda$ [@Caswell2000].
+Using perturbation analysis [@Caswell2000], we decompose the contribution of each covariate to variation in $\lambda$ under the specific environmental and competitive conditions experienced across plot-years.
-Precisely, we assess the species sensitivity of an observed $\lambda$ for each plot-year combination based on their specific climate and competition conditions.
-This approach enables an evaluation of the overall sensitivity of $\lambda$ to a covariate while considering the inherent variability of the covariate experienced by the species.
+This approach allows us to evaluate the overall sensitivity of $\lambda$ to a given covariate while explicitly accounting for the inherent variability experienced by the species across its range.
-For instance, a species may exhibit high sensitivity to temperature, but if most of its distribution is observed under optimal temperature conditions, the average sensitivity of the species will be low.
+For instance, even if a species is highly sensitive to temperature, its average population response may be weak if most populations occur under near-optimal conditions.

-Lastly, expanding on previous findings indicating the inability of North American trees to both expand their cold range and contract their hot range under climate change [@Talluto2017], we ask if sensitivity to climate and competition changes across each species' geographic range.
+Finally, expanding on previous evidence that North American trees have shown limited cold-edge expansion and hot-edge contraction under climate change [@Talluto2017], we test whether sensitivity to climate and competition varies across species' geographic ranges.
-Our integrative approach allows us to assess the relative effects of climate and competition from demographic rates up to the population growth rate while accounting for model uncertainties and stand structure, revealing essential insights into understanding the response of forest trees to climate change, management practices, and conservation efforts.
+By quantifying the relative effects of climate and competition on population growth rates, our framework offers a mechanistic basis for understanding how forest tree may respond to climate change, management, and conservation actions.

 ![Conceptual framework to assess how population growth rate sensitivity to climate and competition varies across species' geographic ranges.
 Using repeated measurements of individual trees from forest inventories spanning the eastern United States and Québec, Canada, we fitted species-specific growth, survival, and recruitment models parameterized as functions of individual size, competition, and plot-level climate covariates.
 These demographic models form the components of an Integral Projection Model (IPM), from which we derive the population growth rate ($\lambda$) for each species $i$ at a plot location $j$.
 We use perturbation analysis to quantify the sensitivity of $\lambda$ to climate and competition under the local environmental and stand composition context of each plot.
 Plots at the cold and hot range edges were identified using the 10th and 90th percentiles of mean annual temperature across the species' distribution.
 By averaging sensitivities across plots within each range edge, we assess how population growth rate sensitivity differs between cold and hot distributional limits.](manuscript/figs/concept_fig.png){#fig:concept_fig width=100%}